marthenlt/graalvm-japac-hands-on-lab-02092020/README.md

 ![user input](images/userinput.png)
 >```sh
->  native-image --pgo-instrument TopTen
+>  native-image --pgo-instrument Streams
 >```

 Note that `default.iprof` PGO file is not immediately created after you ran the above command.

-You need to run it the `topten` executable file again.
+You need to run it the newly created binary `streams` executable file again.
 Execute below command:

 ![user input](images/userinput.png)
 >```sh
->  ./topten large.txt
+> ./streams 100000 200
 >```

 Once finished you can see that `default.iprof` file is created.
 You can then do ```more default.iprof``` to see what is the inside of it.